-Brian Colangelo has been getting progressively worse.
-That said, the Raptors have been around for nearly two decades and Colangelo is not the first unsuccessful GM.
-Many big wigs came and went, but the Raptors’ storyline stayed the same.
-That shows us the limitations of the Raptors’ Organizational System.
+Toronto Raptors, under the management of Bryan Colangelo, is getting worse, progressively.
+That said, the organization has been around for nearly two decades, and Colangelo is not their first unsuccessful GM.
+Many big wigs came and went, but the narrative of the Raptors story stayed the same.
+That is a decent indication that the Raptors’ Organizational has some systemic limitations.